jon-harper/OmniBox/docs/printing.md

 ### Rear Panel Configuration

-This is a very user-specific file.
-Included are two stock `.STL` files.
-Both are for a typical Ender 3/Ender 5 type printer with 5-pin ABL and 3-pin lights; the `Enclosed Ender` file has an additional thermistor port and two extra fan ports.
+This is a very user-specific panel.
+The [`Rear Panel`][11] folder includes two stock `.STL` files.
+Both are for a typical Ender 3/Ender 5 type printer with 5-pin ABL and 3-pin lights; the [`Enclosed Ender`](https://github.com/jon-harper/OmniBox/blob/main/Rear%20Panel/Rear%20Panel%20-%20Enclosed%20Ender.stl) file has an additional thermistor port and two extra fan ports.

 There is a template available for customization, as well.